mezod/awesome-indie/README.md

 - **[Smart Passive Income](https://www.smartpassiveincome.com/podcasts/)**

-  Not only for developers, but seems to have a lot of great content.
+  Not really specific to developers but with great content on the several types of products to make a living online.
 By [Pat Flynn](https://twitter.com/patflynn).

 ### Talks

 - tyler tringas